 You can access our new statutes as a CIO here

-- a great bunch of 6 enthusiastic volunteers with unflappable energy, our committee looks after finances, cultural affairs and the general running of AFDY.
+- a great bunch of enthusiastic volunteers with unflappable energy, our committee looks after finances, cultural affairs, legal matters and the general running of AFDY.

-- Christine, Véronique K, Veronique W, Stéphanie, Alicia and Sandrine make up the teaching team this year.
+- Christine, Veronique W, Caroline, and Tiphaine make up the teaching team this year.
 All are native speakers and experienced teaching practitioners.

-: Gaelle is our very friendly and efficient support in the office.
+: Adrien, our intern, provides very friendly and efficient support in the office.

 We are also very grateful to our team of volunteers who help the AFDY at various levels.
 If you are interested to know more about this interesting way to get involved, please contact us...we will be happy to discuss this further with you.